teamfcm/futils/projects/fender/doc/Fender.md

 ```

 As you can see, a camera is a simple thing.
 You give it a name and you specify what you want to follow.

+Its main purpose is to determine which entities are visible (and should therefore be rendered) and which are not.
+Then, dedicated systems will simply access "visible" entities through the (Visible) and render them as they like.

+> Insert screenshot of grid

 ## GameObject